The developmental dynamics of terrorist organizations: Statistical Model for the Frequency of Attacks

-where ${\rm Erf}$ is the error function and $C$ is the normalization constant.
-In words, the logarithm of the delay is normally distributed $\mathcal{N}(\mu,\sigma)$ (or equivalently, the delay is log-normally distributed), but has a natural lower cutoff at $\deltat=1$ day (which comes from the resolution of the recorded data) and a $\mu$ parameter that decreases systematically as $k$ increases.
-The parameter $\mu$ denotes the characteristic delay between attacks, and in particular the delay between the first and second attacks, while $\sigma^{2}$ denotes the variance in the expected delay.
-Due to the breadth of the log-normal distribution, a non-trivial value of $\sigma$ implies a wide degree of variability in the waiting time, even given the characteristic delay $\mu$.
-By integrating, we can derive the expected mean delay from Eq.~\eqref{eq:model2}, which has the form
+where the leading term is the normalization constant and ${\rm Erf}(\cdot)$ is the error function.
+In words, this model asserts that the logarithm of the delay $\deltat$ is a random variable distributed according to a Normal distribution $\mathcal{N}(\nu,\omega)$ (or equivalently, the delay is log-normally distributed) with a lower cutoff at $\deltat=1$ day (to reflect the timing resolution of the event data), constant variance $\omega$ and a distributional mean $\nu$ that decreases systematically with increasing experience $k$.
+In Eq.~\eqref{eq:model:full}, the parameter $\mu$ denotes the characteristic delay between attacks, and in particular the delay between the first and second attacks, while $\sigma^{2}$ denotes the variance in the expected delay.

-For small values of $k$, the expected delay is dominated by the first two terms, and thus decays according to a power-law $\deltat\approx \mu k^{-\beta}$, where $\mu$ represents the initial rate of attack for a group.
-At larger values of $k$, the expected delay is dominated by the third term in Eq.~\eqref{eq:expected:delay}, which makes the expected delay to approach $\deltat=1$ more slowly than a power law.
+The equation given in the main text for the expected delay as a function of experience---the central tendency of the conditional distribution of delay as a function of experience---can be derived in the usual way.
+Doing so yields

-The model's parameters $\mu$, $\sigma$ and $\beta$ can be estimated directly from the data using standard numerical procedures (the simplex or Nelder-Mead method~\cite{s:nelder:mead:1965}, in this case) to maximize the likelihood of the data.
-Standard error estimates for the parameters can then be numerically estimated using the method of Fisher information to approximate the width of the log-likelihood function in the vicinity of the maximum~\cite{s:barndoff-nielsen:cox:1995}.
-Applying these methods to our data yields $\hat{\mu}=5.67\pm0.05$, $\hat{\sigma}=2.12\pm0.02$, and $\hat{\beta}=1.10\pm0.02$.
-The estimated value of $\beta$ has particular significance: $\beta=1$ indicates a simple linear feedback between the gain in experience and the change in attack rate, with deviations above and below indicating super- and sub-linear feedback.
-The estimated $\hat{\beta}>1$, thus indicates super-linear feedback, which implies an explosive acceleration in the attack rate in finite time.
-However, this explosive growth is strongly attenuated by the third term in Eq.~\eqref{eq:expected:delay}, which prevents the actual attack rate from reaching extremely high levels.
+which has a simple leading form and a complicated trailing term.
+For small values of $k$, the expected delay is dominated by the leading two terms, i.e., the trailing term is small in relative magnitude, and thus the trend is well-approximated by a power-law function $\deltat\approx \rm{e}^{\mu} k^{-\beta}$, where $\rm{e}^{\mu}$ represents the initial rate of attack of a group.
+At larger values of $k$, the expected delay is dominated by the trailing term, which makes the expected delay to approach $\deltat=1$ more slowly than a power law.